jjmchew/jjmchew.github.io/LS180/postgresql.md

         - e.g. `ADD COLUMN last_login timestamp NOT NULL DEFAULT NOW();`
       - `DROP COLUMN column_name` : remove a column from tablename
       - `ADD FOREIGN KEY (column_name) REFERENCES other_table(pk_column)` : adds a foreign key constraint to a column of 'tablename' (initial 'ALTER TABLE' statement)

   - **additional commands can be added using a `,`**
   - `ALTER TABLE old_name RENAME TO new_name` : rename a table 'old_name' to 'new_name'
   - `ALTER TABLE users ADD PRIMARY KEY (id);` : define column 'id' as primary key for table 'users' (note this column must be 'NOT NULL' and 'UNIQUE') [^10]

-  - `CREATE SEQUENCE seq_name;` : adds a sequence object to the database structure; is considered part of DDL [^16]
-    - creates a new sequence with the name 'seq_name' (i.e., generates incrementing numbers, only returns a number once)

 - `CASCADE` : (e.g., `ON DELETE CASCADE`) : if the row being referenced is deleted, the row referencing is also deleted [^10]